ArtemKhadris/FS_cheat/README.md

 # Automatic keystrokes for the game FreeStreet

+The work is based on OpenCV.
 The code looks for these pictures (arrows) in the window and clicks them in the correct order.
+Various filters are used to improve image search, and limiting the search area to speed up the work.
+The waiting time before pressing a key is set so that the program's operation is not noticed.
 Created UI for login and login confirmation.

 JPG files - images for searching.
 Text files - the same pictures, but in a different format.
 They are all in the pictures.py file.
 Separately for clarity.